glynnbird/birdreader/README.md

 where "string" can be "unread", "read" or "starred", the "tag" is the user supplied tag and "12345" is the timestamp of the article.
 This allows us to get unread articles tagged by "BBC" in newest first order, for example.

+### Full-text search

+BirdRead supports full-text search of articles by utilising Cloudant's full-text capability.
+A Lucene index is created to allow the articles' titles and descriptions to searchable.
+A simple form on the top bar allows the user to search the collected articles with ease.
+N.B if you are using a non-Cloudant backend (e.g. plain CouchDB), then the search facility will not work.

 ### Scraping articles